-Estimations concerning premium recognition, technical provisions, reinsurance assets and liabilities

-Technical provisions of the Company consist solely of provisions related to reinsurance business.
-Part of those provisions are related to estimates based on input data received from cedants, underwriters' assumptions and historical data developed internally by the Company.
-The Company estimates claims provision for business outside the Sava Re Group, taking into account expected premiums and expected combined ratios.
+Estimations concerning premium recognition, technical provisions, reinsurance assets and liabilities solely of provisions related to reinsurance estimates based on input data received from underwriters' assumptions and judgement in setting of assumptions. historical data developed internally by the provision for business outside the Sava Re Group, taking into account expected premiums and expected combined ratios.